 How many times have you heard people arguing about which one is better – Kanban or Scrum?
 Probably a lot, especially if you are in the product development business.
-This argument is not new and you can hear it at pretty much every business summit that puts together people who are doing software development.
+This argument is not new and you can hear it at pretty much every business summit that puts together people who are managing projects.

 Share this Image On Your Site

 Difference Between Scrum and Kanban